buschtoens/express-redirect/README.md

 The parameter `method` is a string and is optional.
 It is a [VERB](http://expressjs.com/api.html#app.VERB) as in express' router.
 It defaults to `all`.

+### qsa
+The parameter `qsa` is a boolean and is optional.
+It defaults to `false`.
+If set to `true`, the query string will be appended.
+By default, it will be discarded.

 ## License